Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 #### Splitting videos to frames

-To analyze the lightweight model's (before and after) performance, we split the videos into frames before testing it out.
-We used the code adapted from .
-Video was further split into different segments using .
+To analyze the lightweight model's (before and after) performance, we shot videos on our own.
+We then split the videos into frames before testing it out.
+Video was further split into different segments using kapwing, a free open-source video-editor[9].
+Then we used the code Video_To_Frames.ipynb given in this repo which has been adapted from stack overflow[8] for each segment.

 **Working**